gajdboll/Gherkin-BDD/BddFrameworkGherkin/README.md

-# Initial faze of BDD project
+# Initial faze of BDD project For some reason CUMCUMER version 6.6.0 works fine

+We are using Eclipse IDE to run the BDD project (I encounter some difficulties to do the same on IntellyJ IDE)

-Additional gitigore file created to keep target / jars & pom file secured
+Additional .gitigore file created to keep target / jars & pom file secured

 All pom dependencies are attached in this file as reference: